|

 and laydowns.
 When the water level is high, largemouth bass anglers

-Largemouth bass anglers are most successful on Canyon Lake during
+should concentrate on the flooded terrestrial vegetation.
+Tips & Tactics Largemouth bass anglers are most successful on Canyon Lake during

 the spring, fall, and winter months.
 Bass fishing in summer on this